Sophie Livingstone MA, UKCP, BACP (Snr Accred), COSRT

 Training, qualifications & experience

 I have been a therapist for over 13 years, working with a huge variety of issues and problems.
-I have extensive training in integrative and humanistic psychotherapy; and post-graduate training in psychosexual and relationship therapy, for which I received the London Diploma Distinction Award.
+I have extensive training in integrative and humanistic psychotherapy; and post-graduate training in psychosexual and relationship therapy.
 I offer:

 - Individual therapy to adults